wizkidweb/PHP-Mustache-MVC-Framework/README.md

 Right now it's extremely basic, with no user account features or other general web-application features, but I will be adding them in due time.
 Eventually, I will also make a Wiki so a full documentation can be made.

+## Setting Up
+The *PM* Framework requires [Composer](https://getcomposer.org/) to run.
+Once Composer is installed in your PHP environment, navigate to the *PMMVC-Framework* directory and enter `composer install` into the command line of your choice.
+Once the packages are installed, you're ready to start using the *PM* Framework!

 ## Adding Pages
 It's easy to add a page to your MVC website system.
 Simply create a PHP document in the **controller** folder with the name of your page, appended with *Controller.class.php*.
 For example, if your page is called *about*, then the controller PHP file should be called `aboutController.class.php`.